GitauHarrison/notes/search/implement_elasticseach.md

     # ...
 ```

-With this minor change to the `Post` model, we can maintain a full text-search for posts.
-Let us begin by initializing all the index from the posts currently in the database:
+With this minor change to the `Post` model, we can maintain a full text search for posts.
+Let us begin by initializing all the indexes from the posts currently in the database:

 ```python
 >>> Post.reindex()